• Skip to primary navigation

 • Bazlama (Turkish Flatbread)

-Bazlama is similar to Homemade Pita Bread and it is great for dipping into soups or stews.
 It is also perfect for serving at breakfast/brunch, a very popular component of a traditional Turkish breakfast.
-This fluffy Turkish bread is best when served warm, freshly cooked.
+This fluffy Turkish flatbread is best when served warm and freshly cooked.

 bazlama turkish flat bread recipe